indjev99/Haskell-Modules/README.md

 # Haskell-Modules

-Some modules in Haskell: Binary Search Tree, Disjoint Set Union, Maze generator and solver.
+Some modules in Haskell: Binary Search Tree, Disjoint Set Union, maze generator and solver.

 Started as a university practical exercise.
+The file Geography was mostly supplied by the university.